buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `workdir` (optional, run only)

 Specify the container working directory via `docker-compose run --workdir`.
+The default is `/workdir`.
+This path is also used by `mount-checkout` to determine where to mount the checkout in the container.

+Example: `/app`

 ### `user` (optional, run only)